Waiting time for processing applications

 On the form, we list the documents we may ask you to provide during the application process.
 Please have these documents available.

-We are currently processing applications submitted four months ago.
+We are currently processing applications submitted seven months ago.
 Please take this into consideration when contacting us to check if we have processed your application yet.

 You will receive a notification once we have processed your application.
 It will confirm if your application is successful or if we have assessed you as non-qualifying.